Things to do that can help my child / young person with their understanding, talking and communication

 Switch off and talk

 The average 3-4 year old spends 27.5 hours each week watching TV, using the internet or playing electronic games.
-Reducing this will be support your child’s communication skills.
+Reducing this will support your child’s communication skills.
 This webpage and leaflet provides you with information about why this is important.

 Speech and Language UK How to support your child